briggsprashar/nhanes_inferential_2021_23/README.md

 Location in .ipynb file: `In [53]:`

 > Is there an association between marital status and frequency of depressive symptoms?

+`Strong association, with marriage appearing protective and non-married statuses associated with higher symptom burden ` (in the sample data)

 Variables explored:
 - `DMDMARTZ` (Marital Status)